Phonics

 Conclusion:

-The workshop on Jolly Phonics provided educators with valuable insights and practical techniques for teaching phonics in an engaging and effective manner.
-By empowering educators with the necessary tools and resources, the workshop aimed to enhance literacy outcomes for young learners and lay a strong foundation for their language development.
+The workshop on Jolly Phonics provided educators with valuable insights, practical tools and confidence to enhance phonics instruction.
+By empowering teachers with effective methodologies and resources, the session aimed to strengthen literacy skills among young learners and build a strong foundation for language development.